Lash Serum Side Effects: A Mistake I Regret

 Here is where things become even more concerning.

-Many over-the-counter lash serums claim they do not contain prostaglandins.
-But what they often contain instead are prostaglandin analogs, chemically altered versions designed to act the same way while avoiding FDA regulation.
+Many over-the-counter lash serums claim they do not contain prostaglandin analogs, but they actually DO.
+These compounds are slightly different but still prostaglandin analogs, causing the same adverse effects as the prescription versions.
+However, they are (for unclear reasons) not considered drugs by the FDA.
 One of the most common is isopropyl cloprostenate, which is exactly what I found in the ingredient lists of the products I was using.

-Two well-known brands I personally used contained this compound:
+Two well-known brands I personally used contained these compounds:

 That means pigmentation changes and fat loss are not just possible, they are expected with enough exposure.